BRIXTOL/bootstrap/readme.md

 Stripped down and customized [Bootstrap v5](https://getbootstrap.com/) variation with a refined set of styles and components.
 This module is used under the hood in our [webshop](https://brixtoltextiles.com).

+> **Note** <br> _You are free to leverage and use the variation for your own use cases but be aware that this project will not accept feature requests.
+Only bug reporting or issues are applicable._

 **The bundle is refined for usage within our internal and public facing projects.
 This means that the included logic is developed for our web applications.**

-> **Note** <br> _You are free to leverage and use the variation but the project will not accept feature requests, only bug reporting or issues._

 ### Key Features